 The reason why it is important to try to put monetary values on ecosystem services is that we might more easily compare them.
 This is particular useful when dealing with multifunctional systems, like wetlands, where ecosystems give rise to a whole bundle of benefits – and we might want to see how the value of the total package changes in the light of some development or external pressure.
 It also makes the comparison between different areas a little easier.
 The task of monetary valuation is made difficult, however, because many ecosystem services are not traded and so we cannot use this kind of information as a guide to the worth of an ecosystem.

 Provisioning services are perhaps the easiest to deal with, since they are often commodities in themselves, which can be bought and sold in some kind of market, or at least they are part of commodities that are.
 However, not all production services can be valued in this way.
-Throughout the world, for example, many the food wetlands generate underpin the subsistence livelihoods of farmers and fisherman.
+Throughout the world, for example, much of the food wetlands generate underpins the subsistence livelihoods of farmers and fisherman.
 Even in Europe, the ‘informal’ or ‘wild foods’ that wetlands provide can be of great significance culturally.
 These types of service, like most regulation and cultural services are generally referred to as ‘non-market’ services, and to value them other approaches are needed.
 Chapter 2 of this report describes how we can handle these types of service and value them in greater detail.

 The valuation of ecosystem services is a complex issue, both for those who attempt to make such calculations and those who use the results in decision making.
 Certainly estimates of the value of wetlands, like those shown in Table 1 should be considered carefully.
 A number of points need to be made about them.
 First, their accuracy is highly dependent on the quality of the underlying biophysical data that underlies them – for example unless we have robust estimates of the area and condition of different wetlands, then it is impossible to accurately ‘scale up’ to aggregated values from individual case studies.
 For example, Schuyt, and Brander, (2004) suggest that the total, annual value of wetlands could be as high as $70billion/year , if the estimate of the global area of wetlands used in the Ramsar Convention is used.
 One of the contribution that ecosystem accounting can make is that it can help provide a systematic and consistent set of biophysical data on which estimates of value can be built.